wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.25 =
+* Added new parameters "page" and "per_page" to allow selection of photos by page
+* Added new parameter "thumbnail_border" to allow override of thumbnail hover color (Pro Edition only)
+* Added new parameter "target" for slideshow link so it can open a new window
+* Added new parameter "options" to give support for Galleria 1.2 options
+* Tweaked Galleria Classic skin to improve its appearance on light colored sites
+* Moved javascript into footer to improve page load times
+* Fixed bug with Flickr Link when displaying a gallery of a photoset
+* Fixed bug in the link to the RSS feed when no photos are returned

 = 1.24 =
 * Added lightbox="none" option to link thumbnails directly to Flickr without a lightbox
 * Added nav="above|below|none" to allow control of galleria navigation menu